 The Japan Intercultural Institute (JII) is a non-profit institute supporting education, research and career development for intercultural professionals.
-It organizes seminars, sponsors research, and helps develop intercultural education textbooks and training materials.
-Its core mission is to encourage the deep learning, insight and transformation that comes from intercultural experiences and foreign language learning.
-JII collaborates with publishers, academic institutions, educational associations and business in order to bring together the community of intercultural professionals in Japan.
-JII seeks to expand the role of intercultural communication education in Japan while helping develop a body of best-practices and intercultural theory which fits the needs of intercultural professionals in Japan.
+It offers seminars, sponsors research, and promotes best practices in intercultural training and education.
+Its core mission is to encourage the deep forms of learning that come from intercultural experiences and foreign language learning.

 Visionary thinker Edward T. Hall (e.g. The Silent Language, 1959) felt that globalization creates challenges and opportunities for humankind.
 Hall believed that the biggest barrier to deep forms of intercultural understanding is our blindness to how culture shapes our mind and perceptions.
 Today, research in cultural psychology and cognitive neuroscience is shedding new light on how culture shapes fundamental elements of cognition, emotion, and identity.
 JII’s deep culture seminars are at the cutting edge of adapting the latest insights in mind, brain and education sciences to fulfill Hall’s vision.